tonich-2/hexlet-js-testing/README.md

-This directory is for Hexlet JS Testing course exercises.
+This directory is for the Hexlet JS Testing course exercises.